 On the side, you can serve homemade guacamole or a classic wedge salad.
 If you like corn, try this Bacon and Jalapeno Corn Salad.
 And for all the Mac & Cheese lovers, this creamy stovetop mac & cheese will blow you away.

+Looking for more great side dishes?
+Try these 20 Simple & Tasty Sides.
 There are endless possibilities for sides to serve with this crispy chicken sandwich recipe!

 Crispy Chicken Sandwich